 Some creatures and objects are exceedingly difficult or unusually easy to hurt with certain types of damage.

 If a creature or an object has a Soak then bludgeoning, piercing, and slashing damage that it takes is reduced by the amount listed.

 If a creature or an object has resistance to a damage type, damage of that type is halved against it.
 If a creature or an object has vulnerability to a damage type, damage of that type is doubled against it.

 Resistance and then vulnerability are applied after all other modifiers to damage.
+If a creature has a Soak and resistance or vulnerability to one of the damage types, reduce the damage by the Soak amount before halving or doubling the damage.
 For example, a creature has resistance to bludgeoning damage and is hit by an attack that deals 25 bludgeoning damage.
-The creature is also within a magical aura that reduces all damage by 5.
-The 25 damage is first reduced by 5 and then halved, so the creature takes 10 damage.
+The creature also has a Soak of 3 or within a magical aura that reduces all damage by 3.
+The 25 damage is first reduced by 3 and then halved, so the creature takes 11 damage.